The Interim Cofounder™

 I like to listen and understand everything before jumping in with suggested changes.
 And often, I will go away after a call and mull things over and even sleep on it - my additional thinking and dream time is free.

 So rather than dive in with ideas straight away, I may suggest I'll come back to you in a few hours or days with fresh thoughts.
-This model is why every 60-minute call with me comes with up to 60-minutes of additional time to ensure I am prepared for the call and can do some post-call research, analysis and reporting.
+I can also provide additional time before or after our calls to ensure I am prepared for the call and can do some post-call research, analysis and reporting.

 Even when I am not in calls or WhatsApp chats with you, I like to keep thinking about things related to your business and challenges.
 If I work with too many founders, then it can be hard to keep them all in my head at once.